blgrgjno/main-blog-network/plugins/unique-headers/readme.txt

 = I need custom functionality.
 Can we pay you to build it for us? =

 No, I'm too busy.
-Having said that, if you are willing to pay me a small fortune then I could <a href="http://geek.ryanhellyer.net/contact/">probably be persuaded</a>.
+Having said that, if you want to pay me a small fortune then I could <a href="http://pixopoint.com/contact/">probably be persuaded</a>.

 == Screenshots ==

-1. The custom image uploader for posts/pages, when using the <a href="http://geek.ryanhellyer.net/products/unique-headers/">Unique Headers Plugin</a>
+1. The custom image uploader for posts/pages, when using the <a href="http://pixopoint.com/products/unique-headers/">Unique Headers Plugin</a>
-2. The custom image uploader for categories, when using the <a href="http://geek.ryanhellyer.net/products/unique-headers/">Unique Headers Plugin</a> and <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>
+2. The custom image uploader for categories, when using the <a href="http://pixopoint.com/products/unique-headers/">Unique Headers Plugin</a> and <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a>

 == Changelog ==

-Version 1.0.4: Added support for displaying a category specific image on the single post pages<br />
 Version 1.0.3: Correction for $new_url for categories<br />
 Version 1.0.2: Bug fix to allow default header to display when no category specified<br />
 Version 1.0.1: Bug fixes for post/page thumbnails<br />